Systems Architect · Organizational Builder · Associate Director

 Twenty-five years, across most sectors and most levels — and the work got done.

-Oct 2022 – Present • American Federation of Teachers • Washington, DC
+Oct 2022 – Present • AFT • Washington, DC

 Assistant Director → Associate Director, Research, Strategic